WHAT TO DO IN MOSTAR – 1 OR 2-DAY ITINERARY

 Mostar’s Crooked Bridge, Kriva Cyprija, is a miniature Stari Most.
-It is set in the lovely surroundings of the Old Town, in front of a waterfall, and was built a few years before Stari Most.
+It is set in the Old Town’s lovely surroundings, in front of a waterfall, and was built a few years before Stari Most.

 Visit Mehmed-Pasha Mosque and its Minaret

 As mentioned, I visited with my little dog.
-Even though he was in a bag, we were not allowed to enter the mosque nor the grounds of the mosque (though there were discussions amongst the people working there, but in the end, we ended up not going).
+Even though he was in a bag, we were not allowed to enter the mosque or the mosque grounds (though there were discussions amongst the people working there, in the end, we ended up not going).

 However, this is probably one of the best places to visit in Mostar.
 The pictures taken of Mostar from here look beautiful, and so does the mosque itself.

-The 17th-century Koski Mehmet-Pasha Mosque is the second biggest mosque in town and located on the east side of the center.
+The 17th-century Koski Mehmet-Pasha Mosque is the second biggest mosque in town and is located on the center’s east side.
 You cannot miss it when you are in the old town as the minaret is quite dominant.